Lovely Writer Summary

 Lovely Writer reaches its emotional peak in Episode 9 and Episode 10, which are both outstanding.
 Episode 10 begins on the day after Gene and Nubsib came out to their parents.
 Fortunately, the tense feelings mellowed overnight and now the parents are starting to have a change of heart.
 What followed was a series of heartwarming scenes, as each parent goes through an emotional journey before offering support for their children's relationship.

-There was an exceptional scene with Gene and his dad, featuring an frank conversation between them.
-Gene’s father acknowledges the hardships that his son will face in a gay relationship, even in this time and age.
+There was a memorable scene with Gene and his dad, featuring a frank conversation between them.
+Gene's father acknowledges the hardships that his son will face in a gay relationship, even in this time and age.
 However, he voices his unconditional love and support for his son, which brings Gene to tears.
 It was such a lovely scene, aided by strong performances from both actors.
-Lovely Writer doesn’t get any better than the beautiful emotions in this scene.
+Lovely Writer doesn't get any better than the beautiful emotions in this scene.